Nitra: 20th to 21st centuries

 After World War I and in the atmosphere of postwar chaos and rising anarchy, the Hungarian National Council in Nitra decided to negotiate with the Czechoslovak Army, pushing out Hungarian military forces and police from the territory of present Slovakia.
 The Hungarian National Council and the Town Council needed the Czechoslovak Army to restore public order, but hoped that the situation was only temporary and formally protested against the "occupation" on 10 December 1918.
 However, the town became a part of Czechoslovakia.
 Nitra continued to be the seat of the Nitra county until it was dissolved in 1928.
 In 1933, Nitra played an important role in the Slovak autonomist movement when Pribina's Celebration (the anniversary of the consecration of the first Christian church) turned into the largest demonstration against Czechoslovakism.

 After the break-up of Czechoslovakia in 1939, Nitra became a part of the First Slovak Republic and once again a seat of Nitra county until 1945.
 The period of the First Slovak Republic was tragic for the Jewish population of Nitra, which was first victimized by the anti-Jewish law and then mostly exterminated in German concentration camps (90% of Jewish citizens).
 The city was liberated by the Soviet Red Army in 1945, for only three years of restored democracy in Czechoslovakia.

 Slovak historians believe that Nitra is the location of the oldest Slovak Jewish community.

 The Communist period from 1948 to 1989 was marked by the oppression of the Catholic church, which had traditionally had a strong presence in Nitra.
 Catholic seminaries, monasteries, and other properties were nationalized and converted to museums, schools, and offices.
 This period experienced extensive growth, the building of housing projects, and the annexation of formerly independent villages.
 After the Velvet Revolution of 1989 and dissolution of Czechoslovakia, Nitra became part of newly established Slovakia and became the seat of the Nitra Region in 1996.

 In 2008, the remains of Jozef Tiso—the controversial leader of the First Slovak Republic who collaborated with the Nazis and was executed in 1947 as a war criminal—were exhumed from a Bratislava cemetery and reburied in the canonical crypt of the Catholic Cathedral in Nitra.

 Geography

 Topography

-Nitra lies at an altitude of 190 m above sea level and covers an area of 100.48 km2.
 It is located in the Nitra River valley in the Danubian Lowland, where the bigger part of the city is located.
 A smaller part is located at the southernmost reaches of the Tribeč mountains, more precisely at the foothill of the Zobor mountain 587 m.
 It is around halfway between Slovak capital Bratislava, 92 km away and central Slovak city of Banská Bystrica, 118 km away.
 Other towns in the surroundings include Trnava to the west (53 km), Topoľčany to the north (35 km), Levice to the east (42 km), and Nové Zámky (37 km) and Komárno (71 km) to the south.
 A national natural reservation called Zoborská lesostep is located within the city's boundaries.